-Since April 1, 2008, other than the agreements and transactions described in "Executive Compensation and Other Information" and the transactions described below, there has not been, nor is there any proposed transaction, where we (or any of our subsidiaries) were or will be a party in which the amount involved exceeded or will exceed the lesser of \$120,000 or the average of the Company's total assets at year end for the last two fiscal years and in which any director, director nominee, executive officer, holder of more than 5% of any class of our voting securities, or any member of the immediate family of any of the foregoing persons had or will have a direct or indirect material interest.
+Since April 1, 2009, other than the agreements and transactions described in "Executive Compensation and Other Information" and the transactions described below, there has not been, nor is there any proposed transaction, where we (or any of our subsidiaries) were or will be a party in which the amount involved exceeded or will exceed the lesser of \$120,000 or the average of the Company's total assets at year end for the last two fiscal years and in which any director, director nominee, executive officer, holder of more than 5% of any class of our voting securities, or any member of the immediate family of any of the foregoing persons had or will have a direct or indirect material interest.

 We previously subleased office space to MAXxess Systems, Inc. ("MAXxess"), one of our former subsidiaries that we sold in September 2003 and is currently owned by an investor group that includes two of our directors, one of whom is the Chief Executive Officer of MAXxess.
 The sublease terminated in September 2007, at which time MAXxess owed us an aggregate of \$274,000 related to this sublease and certain related ancillary services that we provided to MAXxess.
-We have previously fully reserved for amounts owed to us by MAXxess under the terms of this sublease.
-In August 2009, MAXxess executed a promissory note payable to Iteris for \$274,000.
+In August 2009, MAXxess executed a promissory note payable to us for \$274,000.
 The promissory note bears interest at a rate of 6% per annum, compounded annually, with accrued interest to be paid annually on the first business day of each calendar year.
-Payments under the note may be made in bona fide services rendered by MAXxess to Iteris to the extent such services and amounts are pre-approved in writing by us.
+Payments under the note may be made in bona fide services rendered by MAXxess to us to the extent such services and amounts are pre-approved in writing by us.
 All amounts outstanding under the note will become due and payable on the earliest of (i) August 10, 2014, (ii) a change of control in MAXxess, or (iii) a financing by MAXxess resulting in gross proceeds of at least \$10 million.
-As of March 31, 2010, the entire \$274,000 principal balance was outstanding and payable to Iteris and remains fully reserved.
+As of March 31, 2011, approximately \$16,000 of accrued interest along with the entire \$274,000 principal balance was outstanding and payable to us.